True Romance (Charli XCX album)

 True Romance is the debut studio album by British singer Charli XCX, released on 12 April 2013 by Asylum and Atlantic Records.
-Originally scheduled for release in April 2012, the album's release was delayed for a full year and had been in the making since early 2010 when Charli met with producer Ariel Rechtshaid in Los Angeles.
-To promote the album's release, Charli embarked on a three-day UK promotional tour in April 2013.
+Originally scheduled for release in April 2012, the album's release was delayed for a full year and had been in the making since early 2010 when Charli XCX met with producer Ariel Rechtshaid in Los Angeles.
+To promote the album's release, Charli XCX embarked on a tour throughout the United Kingdom in April 2013.